u0953009/11/README.md

 ## Model description
 **1. Model Architecture**
-   - The model uses the architecture of Inception V3 model.
+   - Existing architecures were used while training: AlexNet, Inception V3, InceptionResV2, VGG16.
    - Inception v3 is a widely-used image recognition model that has been shown to attain greater than 78.1% accuracy on the ImageNet dataset. (https://cloud.google.com/tpu/docs/inception-v3-advanced)
    - A few top layers of Inception V3 are removed: from the top to right above mixed7 layer. (https://github.com/u0953009/Binary-Classifier/blob/master/images/inception%20v3/inception.txt)
    - On top of the pre-trained model, classification layers are built: Fully connected layer (1024 units, ReLU), drop out rate 0.3, and output layer (1, Sigmoid).